 For example, from our student table, if I want to get 4th value from range A2:A10, I will write:

 Is it hitting you?
 Yeah!
-Now we just need to get that index number of “Kavita” by a formula and then it will work.
-Now MATCH has come into action.
+Now we need to get that index number of “Kavita” using a formula and then it will work.
+The MATCH function has come into action.

 MATCH Function in Excel

 The MATCH function returns the index number for the first appearance of a value in a range.